jgung/verbnet-parsing-iwcs-2021/README.md

 `--resources data/` indicates the base path to any resources, such as word embeddings, specified in the configuration file given by `--config data/config/ner-config.json`.

 Typically, the development F1 score reaches ~94, with a test F1 score of ~90.5.

+To train using ELMo–described in the paper [Deep contextualized word representations](https://arxiv.org/abs/1802.05365)–use `ner-elmo-config.json` instead of `ner-config.json`.

 ### Semantic Role Labeling
 To train a model based on [Deep Semantic Role Labeling: What works and what's next](https://homes.cs.washington.edu/~luheng/files/acl2017_hllz.pdf), you will need to download and prepare PropBank data from either the [CoNLL-2005 shared task](http://www.lsi.upc.edu/~srlconll/soft.html) or the the train-dev-test split from [CoNLL-2012](http://cemantix.org/data/ontonotes.html).